springtwr/siyuan-code-tabs/README.md

 ## Example
 1. Insert a code block in the SiYuan document as follows.
 Enter the title after `tab:::`, and the language after `lang:::`.
 If "lang:::language" is omitted, the title is used as the default language for the code.
 [Example file](./asset/example.md)
-   - When the language is `markdown`, [marked](https://github.com/markedjs/marked) will be used for rendering, and [marked-katex-extension](https://github.com/UziTech/marked-katex-extension) will be used to render [Katex](https://katex.org).
-Code block highlighting is not currently supported within markdown.
+   - When the language is `markdown`, [marked](https://github.com/markedjs/marked) will be used for rendering.
+Rendering [Katex formulas](https://katex.org) with [marked-katex-extension](https://github.com/UziTech/marked-katex-extension), Rendering code blocks with [marked-highlight](https://github.com/markedjs/marked-highlight).
    ```
    tab:::this is c
    lang:::c